 The Kossiakoff Conference and Education Center is open and staffed by an APL security officer during normal business hours and when classes or events are being held at the center.
 The APL Main campus can be accessed by authorized personnel 24 hours each day, 7 days a week through Lobby One.
 The Security have a need- to know.
-The latter is in accordance with
+The latter is in accordance with ortin

-Reporting Security Services Department Emergency/Non-Emergency: Crimes 443-778-7575 On-Site Medical Services:
+Security Services Department

+On-Site Medical Services:

-443-778-5592 Howard County Police Department Emergency: 911
+Howard County Police Department